pebakery/pebakery-docs/Commands/Archive/Compress.md

 # Compress

-Compress file or directory into archive.
+Compress a file or directory into archive.

-**Warning!** this command is unstable, it can be changed.
+**Warning!** This command is unstable and may be changed in a future release.

 ## Syntax